w3ctag/tag.w3.org/workmode/index.md

 ### 1. Specification Design Reviews

 The TAG focuses primarily on providing technical feedback to people designing APIs and looking to evolve existing designs.
-That tends to take the form of collaborative specification review.
+That tends to take the form of collaborative design review of proposals and/or specifications.
 These reviews start with a discussion between TAG members and spec authors, sometimes on a call or face-to-face meeting, and result in written feedback to the design.

 The TAG is happy to provide feedback on nearly any Web-related specification, including work happening outside the W3C.
 To get TAG feedback, open a review issue in our [design-reviews repository](https://github.com/w3ctag/design-reviews).

-Before opening a review request, you should read:
+Before opening a design review request, you should read:

 * [Web Platform Design Principles](https://www.w3.org/TR/design-principles/)
 * [Self-Review Questionnaire: Security and Privacy](https://www.w3.org/TR/security-privacy-questionnaire)